Provided master planning and architectural design services for a 76,100 sq. ft. building

 - Personal – affirmatively provide for the needs of each student

 - Opportunity – actively creating opportunities for collaboration

 - Membership – cultivate inclusion and respect for all

-The floorplan organizes around these ideals, grouping a café, library, gathering and collaboration areas, student services, general classrooms, and early childhood labs on the entry floor; science and computer labs in the lower level; and general classrooms, nursing labs, and staff offices on the second floor.
-Instructional areas feature technology, flexible furniture, room dividers, and nearby storage space to allow quick turnover from one instructor to another and helps to move the institution away from the departmental “ownership” of individual spaces.
-Breakout areas are provided throughout the building to encourage collaboration between of students and instructors, and circulation areas are used to highlight the stories of the neighborhood, using environmental graphics and technology to turn typically dull space into a building feature that addresses membership and environment.
+The floorplan organizes around these ideals, grouping a café, library, gathering and collaboration areas, student services, general classrooms, and early childhood labs on the entry floor; science and computer labs on the lower level; and general classrooms, nursing labs, and staff offices on the second floor.
+Instructional areas feature technology, flexible furniture, room dividers, and nearby storage space to allow quick turnover from one instructor to another and help to move the institution away from the departmental “ownership” of individual spaces.
+South Campus includes numerous breakout areas throughout the building to encourage collaboration between students and instructors, and circulation areas are used to highlight the stories of the neighborhood with environmental graphics and technology to turn typically dull space into a building feature addressing membership and the environment.

-The building program, parking, and street access limited site development options, and other amenities were desired to enhance the neighborhood.
-Above-ground bio-filters are coupled with underground bio-retention basins to accommodate storm water while allowing a large outdoor pedestrian place, outdoor classroom area, and outdoor gathering spaces.
+The building program, required parking, and street access limited the options for site development, and other amenities were desired to enhance the neighborhood.
+These things all take up space.
+Above-ground bio-filters are coupled with underground bio-retention basins to accommodate stormwater while allowing a large outdoor pedestrian place, outdoor classroom area, and outdoor gathering spaces.

-The finished project has become a showcase building for the south side community and Madison College, and illustrates the potential of higher education and public-private partnership
+The Goodman South Campus has become a showcase building for the south side community and Madison College and illustrates the potential of higher education and public-private partnership.

 Hear what others are saying!
 Read local news anticipating the coming campus, read one of the many construction updates, read news following the dedication of the campus, and also read student reaction to the new Goodman South Campus, and then learn what Madison College is currently offering at the Goodman South Campus.